remko/dsadmin/README.md

 # DSAdmin: Google Cloud Datastore Emulator Admin UI

-Provides an admin UI for the Google Cloud Datastore Emulator.
+Admin UI for the Google Cloud Datastore Emulator.

 - Supports browsing, deleting, querying (using GQL), import, export, ...
+- Supports large databases
 - Does not have problematic dependencies (such as gRPC, which are not available on all platforms)
 - Hackable: Implemented entirely in the frontend as an SPA of only 1000 lines of code.
   Uses the [Datastore REST API](https://cloud.google.com/datastore/docs/reference/data/rest) directly from the frontend.
-The only thing a server is used for is for proxying to the datastore emulator (to avoid CORS problems), and to serve the HTML and JS files.
+- Portable: The only thing a server is used for is for proxying to the datastore emulator (to avoid CORS problems), and to serve the HTML and JS files.
+This means that the server (written in Node.JS) can easily be ported to other languages if you want to avoid a dependency on Node.JS.

 ## Why?

 Since Google stopped shipping an admin interface for their Datastore Emulator, there have been some external projects trying to fill the gap.
-However, all of the ones I tried were either partially or completely broken, lacked in core features, were painful to set up, or had dependencies that prevented them from e.g. being installed in a non-x86 Docker image.
+However, all of the ones I tried were either partially or completely broken, lacked in core features, had performance issues, were painful to set up, or had dependencies that prevented them from e.g. being installed in a non-x86 Docker image.

 This project tries to fix all of the issues with the other Datastore admin interfaces, and even improve on the original Google interface in some areas.

 ## Not yet implemented